GSK IMPACT Awards

 Solution

 The more we understand the connection between our health and our community, the more we can improve it.
-GSK is a global biopharma leader with new ambitions and new purpose: to unite science, technology, and talent to get ahead of disease together.
+GSK is a global biopharma company with a purpose to unite science, technology, and talent to get ahead of disease together.
 GSK goes beyond discovering, developing, and delivering new medicines and vaccines and addresses health challenges where they often start – in our communities.

 Process